integreat-io/integreat/README.md

 On `ok` status, the retrieved data will be set on the `data` property.
 This will usually be mapped data in [Integreat's data format](#the-data-format), but essentially, the data format depends on which action it comes from.

+When the status is `queued`, the id of the queued action may found in `response.data.id`.
+This is the id assigned by the queue, but it is expected that queues will use `action.meta.id` when present.

 In case of any other status than `ok` or `queued`, there will be no `data`, and instead the `error` property will be set to an error message, usually returned